alexgould17/capstone/README.md

 - uri - string - the path to the file (non-null).
 - latitude - float - The latitude where the picture was taken (only matters for picture-type images) (range: -90 to 90).
 - longitude - float - The longitude where the picture was taken (only matters for picture-type images) (range: -180 to 180).
+- width - int - native width of the image in pixels.
+- height - int - native height of the image in pixels.
 - aspect_ratio - float - the aspect ratio (calculated at time of creation, width/height) of the image. for display purposes.
 - tags - text - comma-delimited user-added tags for an image.